MalloZup/kubeojo/README.md

 When having big testsuites, there are always "brittle tests", tests that fail like 1 time on 10 Runs.

-Storing the results and having graphs for visualizing the "brittle tests" can help to detect this tests and fix them.
+Kubeojo examine methodically and in detail your tests failures: storing the results and  visualizing the "brittle tests" help to detect this tests and fix them.

 Kubeojo will track and visualize this tests with phoenix and D3.js.